20 Feb 2018

 Cover names will be added to the Inquiry’s website as and when they have completed the necessary checks to enable publication.
 Real names that are not subject to restriction orders will appear in documents in an un-redacted form when the documents in which they appear are published.

-Later this week the Inquiry will publish a statement from the Chairman; this follows the consultation on the proposed changes to the process for the publication of documents that support restriction order applications, and the subsequent hearing on the matter on 5 February 2018.
+Later this week the Inquiry will publish a statement from the Chairman; this follows the consultation on the proposed changes to the process (PDF, 331KB) for the publication of documents that support restriction order applications, and the subsequent hearing on the matter on 5 February 2018.

 The purpose of the Undercover Policing Inquiry is to investigate and report on undercover police operations conducted by English and Welsh police forces in England and Wales since 1968.
 The Inquiry will examine the contribution undercover policing has made to tackling crime, how it was and is supervised and regulated, and its effect on individuals involved – both police officers and others who came into contact with them.